alex-sumner/optilistic-kick-starter-project/README.md

 # optilistic-kick-starter-project
 Smart contract and tests for a Kickstarter style crowdfunding scheme, requirements are part of a training exercise from https://optilistic.com/

-**Currently NFTHandler.sol, KickBronze.sol, KickSilver.sol and KickGold.sol are not used**

 Requirements:

 - The smart contract is reusable; multiple projects can be registered and accept ETH concurrently.